LBNL-UCB-STI/beam/docs/about.rst

 * **Resource Markets** While BEAM can be used as a tool for modeling and analyzing the detailed operations of a transportation system, it is designed primarily as an approach to modeling resource markets in the transportation sector.
 The transportation system is composed of several sets of mobility resources that are in limited supply (e.g. road capacities, vehicle seating, ride hail fleet availability, refueling infrastructure).
 By adopting the MATSim utility maximization approach to achieving user equilibrium for traffic modeling, BEAM is able to find the corresponding equilibrium point across all resource markets of interest.

 * **Dynamic Within-Day Planning** Because BEAM places a heavy emphasis on within-day planning, it is possible to simulate modern mobility services in a manner that reflects the emerging transportation system.
-For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait time for a ride, which the BEAM agents consider in their decision on what service or mode to use.
+For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait queueStartTime for a ride, which the BEAM agents consider in their decision on what service or mode to use.

 * **Rich Modal Choice** BEAM’s mode choice model is structured so that agents select modal strategies (e.g. “car” versus “walk to transit” versus “ride hail”) for each tour prior to the simulation day, but resolve the outcome of these strategies within the day (e.g. route selection, standard ride hail versus pooled, etc.).